Asd-g/avslibplacebo/README.md

     To disable this logic entirely, set either one to a negative value.\
     Default: scene_threshold_low = 5.5; scene_threshold_high = 10.0

+- percentile\
+    Which percentile of the input image brightness histogram to consider as the true peak of the scene.\
+    If this is set to 100 (or 0), the brightest pixel is measured.
+Otherwise, the top of the frequency distribution is progressively cut off.\
+    Setting this too low will cause clipping of very bright details, but can improve the dynamic brightness range of scenes with very bright isolated highlights.\
+    The default of 99.995% is very conservative and should cause no major issues in typical content.

 - intent\
     The rendering intent to use for gamut mapping.\
     0: PERCEPTUAL\